setwd('PATH')

 R Script

-- Create an R script and save it in your work folder.
+- Create an R script and save it in your exercise folder.

 An R script is a plain text file containing a series of R commands and code used for data analysis.
 R scripts have a .R

 extension and can be executed line-by-line in an interactive R session or as a whole script.
 They are ideal for automating workflows and keeping your analyses reproducible and organized.
-Code can be run
+R scripts can be submitted to a job on a supercomputer unlike Quarto documents.

 Type